 You may need to wait for the next transaction log backup to be taken before you can restore to a point in time within the last five minutes.

 You can restore a server to another Azure region where the service is available if you have configured your server for geo-redundant backups.
 Geo-restore is the default recovery option when your server is unavailable because of an incident in the region where the server is hosted.
 If a large-scale incident in a region results in unavailability of your database application, you can restore a server from the geo-redundant backups to a server in any other region.
+Geo-restore utilizes the most recent backup of the server.
 There is a delay between when a backup is taken and when it is replicated to different region.
 This delay can be up to an hour, so, if a disaster occurs, there can be up to one hour data loss.

 During geo-restore, the server configurations that can be changed include compute generation, vCore, backup retention period, and backup redundancy options.
 Changing pricing tier (Basic, General Purpose, or Memory Optimized) or storage size during geo-restore is not supported.

 After a restore from either recovery mechanism, you should perform the following tasks to get your users and applications back up and running: